DuskoPre/web-crawler/README.md

 # crawling-pre-filter
-a pre-filter to fetch sites starting with seed-URL and key-words
+a pre-filter to fetch sites depending on key-words, which the seed-URL(s) have